 Remedies for Sensitive Teeth

 If you suspect your teeth are sensitive to sugar, there are steps you can take to neutralise the effect.
 First and foremost, practice proper oral hygiene.
-Use a toothpaste specifically designed for sensitive teeth to keep clean without irritating your enamel further.
+Use a toothpaste specifically designed for sensitive teeth in order to keep clean without irritating your enamel further.
 Brush and floss after meals at work by keeping a brush and toothpaste in your desk drawer.
 Consider using your travel kit for this purpose.

 Another tip is to alter your eating habits.
 Substitute snacks like cookies and candy for healthy, delicious fruits and vegetables.
 The same goes for what you drink; ditch those sugar-filled sodas for water to constantly wash away sugar-hungry bacteria.
 Chewing sugarless gum is another alternative that provides a sweet-tasting treat without the harmful effects of sugar collecting in your mouth.
 Nonetheless, if you think teeth sensitive to sugar is a chronic problem for you, consult your dentist.